FRosner/spawncamping-dds/README.md

     stop()
     ```

+See the [User Guide](https://github.com/FRosner/spawncamping-dds/wiki/User-Guide) for a detailed explanation of the provided functionality.

 ### Get Data-Driven Spark

 You can either grab the [latest release artifact](https://github.com/FRosner/spawncamping-dds/releases) or build from source (`sbt assembly`).
 Data-Driven Spark requires Scala 2.11.2.